xmos/xcore_iot/doc/programming_guide/installation.rst

 .. code-block:: console

-    $ cmake  -G "NMake Makefiles" -B build_host
+    cmake  -G "NMake Makefiles" -B build_host
-    $ cd build_host
+    cd build_host
-    $ nmake install
+    nmake install

-This command installs the applications at `<USERPROFILE>\.xmos\SDK\<sdk version>\bin\` directory.
-You may wish to add this directory to your `PATH` variable.
+This command installs the applications at ``<USERPROFILE>\.xmos\SDK\<sdk version>\bin\`` directory.
+You may wish to add this directory to your ``PATH`` variable.

-Some host applications require that the location of `xscope_endpoint.dll` be added to your PATH.
+Some host applications require that the location of ``xscope_endpoint.dll`` be added to your PATH.
 This environment variable will be set if you run the host application in the XTC Tools command-line environment.
 For more information see `Configuring the command-line environment <https://www.xmos.ai/documentation/XM-014363-PC-LATEST/html/tools-guide/install-configure/getting-started.html>`__.

 =======================================================
 Optional Step 3.
 Install Python and Python Requirements